HugoBlox/theme-academic-cv/content/authors/olli-herrala/_index.md

   url: "https://www.aalto.fi/en"

 # Short bio (displayed in user profile at end of posts)
-bio: Olli Herrala is a Doctoral Student in the Systems Analysis Laboratory in Aalto University.
+bio: Olli Herrala is a Doctoral Candidate in the Systems Analysis Laboratory in Aalto University.

 # List each interest with a dash
 interests:
+- Mathematical Programming
-- Optimization under uncertainty
+- Decision-making under uncertainty
 - Sustainability

 education: